 If you own a small farm, a farm policy may satisfy most of your needs.
 These policies cover both your operation and your residence.
-They help pay for any losses to your buildings or land, and they cover liability claims involving bodily injury and property damage.
+They help pay for any losses to your buildings or land, and they cover liability claims.

 Farm property policies usually cover claims for fire, lightning, vandalism, theft, hail, wind, burst pipes and other losses (or “perils”) that are either named in the policy or not specifically excluded in an “open-perils” policy.
-The coverage typically includes your house, barns, silos, sheds and greenhouses.
-Some perils, such as floods and earthquakes, are not included, but you can usually purchase insurance for these events separately.
+You may have multiple structures and pieces of equipment to insure.
+Coverage could include your house, barns, silos and sheds.

 It’s important to set the proper “limits” for your policy.
 The limits are the maximum amount a policy will pay out once you’ve met your deductible.
 If the limits are set too low, you may find yourself underinsured if there is a significant loss such as a fire.

 Property insurance considerations

 You must also consider whether to insure your property at its replacement cost or actual cash value.
 Most residences are covered for the replacement cost, which means your home will be repaired or replaced using the same kind or quality of materials.
 Actual cash value is the replacement cost minus depreciation, which may pay significantly less depending on the age and condition of your property.

 You can insure some property at its replacement cost and other property that is older using actual cash value.
 For example, barns and sheds that aren’t used much may be good candidates for actual cash value coverage.